 With his A-POC collection (which means A Piece of Cloth) in 1999, Miyake managed to minimize waste by making clothes out of one piece of fabric so that the rest wouldn’t end up in overcrowded landfills.

 Modern Japanese Designers

 Beyond just floral patterns and kimonos, however, the Japanese aesthetic has changed with the work of more contemporary fashion designers.
-It is this modern and edgy style that has really disrupted the fashion world.
+This modern and edgy style has really disrupted the fashion world.

 Artists like Yohji Yamamoto and Rei Kawakubo of Comme des Garçons (which literally means “like boys”) and others invented a deconstruction movement that moved the boundaries between the sexes, creating androgynous looks for women and men.
 Today, Kawakubo is still a major force in the fashion industry.

 Nigo is another name worth mentioning, with his brand Bape (A Bathing Ape).
 Nigo’s fashion was very popular at the beginning of the streetwear movement.
 With his graphic hoodies and tees, he made an incredible impact on streetwear; one which is relevant even today.

 Takashi Murakami, associated with artists like Pharrell Williams, Kanye West, Billie Eilish, and Virgil Abloh – the creative director for Louis Vuitton – and many other brands and designers, also use the artistry that is part of the Japanese culture.

 However, the Japanese fashion influence is so much more than just a few of the names we mentioned here.
 Even Harajuku, a Tokyo neighborhood, played a big part in the rise of the streetwear trend.
 Thanks to the effort led by Aoki, whose “FRUiTS” magazine captured the trends of the Japanese youth at the time, streetwear was spread to the masses through his aesthetic photos.